akavel/up/README.md

       BSDs, etc., etc...
     - Integration with [fzf](https://github.com/junegunn/fzf) and other TUI tools?
-I only have some vague thoughts and ideas about it as of now, not even sure how this could look like.
+I only have some vague thoughts and ideas about it as of now, not sure how this could look like.
     - Adding more previews, for each `|` in the pipeline; also forking of pipelines, merging, feedback loops, and other mixing and matching (though I'd strongly prefer if [Luna](https://luna-lang.org) was to do it